14 Top-Rated Things to Do in Lake Worth Beach, FL

-The Lake Worth Beach Oceanside Farmers Market is an especially wonderful event held every Saturday from 8am to 1pm November through April.
+The Lake Worth Beach Oceanside Farmers Market is an especially wonderful event held every Saturday from 9am to 1pm early October through April.
 Eighty vendors arrive at this pet-friendly market held under the overpass at A1A and Lake Avenue, the salty sea air mixing with the scent of freshly baked bread.

 You'll find everything you could hope would tempt your palate: the freshest of veggies, ripest of fruit, and sweetest honeys.
 Food isn't the only thing on offer at this fun venue.
 Local craftspeople sell their handmade candles, soaps, and jewelry as well.
 And you'll find loads of lovely flowers.